-In 2014, the Utilities Field crews responded to 234 customer service calls for the water distribution system.
-Of these calls, 123 resulted in an identified leak, which was repaired and the main put back in service.
-Crews verified that the other 111 calls did not fall under City responsibility.
+In 2015, the Utilities Field crews responded to 241 customer service calls for the water distribution system.
+Of these calls, 140 resulted in an identified leak, which was repaired and the main put back in service.
+Crews verified that the other 101 calls did not fall under City responsibility.
 The water distribution system leaks were located in all parts of the City with the greatest concentration of leaks on the older mains and the ductile mains where corrosive soils are present.
 (See Map 1 on the next page for all water distribution system leaks by location.)
 Water main leaks are attributed to a variety of causes including age of pipe, condition of the main, how the main was installed, type of soil the main is in, and ground movement due to freeze/thaw or drought conditions.
 Late 2010 is generally considered the beginning of the most recent drought, which lasted into early 2013.
 The increase of water main leaks in 2011 and 2012 is attributed to the dry soil conditions during that time.
 (See Graph 3.)
-The funding increase for water main replacement projects has contributed to the drop of water leaks in 2013 and 2014.
+The funding increase for water main replacement projects has contributed to the decrease of water leaks in 2013, 2014, and 2015.
 Continuous leak tracking and leak data collection is used in water main replacement project selection, which target known problem areas.

-The water distribution system leaks that occurred in 2014 cost the City \$497,842 to repair.
+The water distribution system leaks that occurred in 2015 cost the City \$335,632 to repair.
 Over half of the leaks were caused by corrosion or splits in the water main (See Graph 4.)
-Although there were fewer water main leaks in 2014 versus 2013, the total cost of repairs was significantly higher than the year before.
-The cost difference is due to major street damage caused by the leaks.
-Three different leak locations (19th & Miller/19th & Maple Lane, Lawrence Avenue & Stevens Drive, and 12th & Louisiana) required major street repairs due to the water main leaks in those areas, which added an additional \$173,035 to the overall leak repair cost (See Graph 5.).
+Although there were fewer water main leaks in 2014 versus 2013 and 2015, the total cost of repairs was higher due to major street damage at three different leak locations adding an additional \$173,035 to the overall leak repair cost.
+The total number of leaks and the corresponding repair costs were at a three year low in 2015.
+(See Graph 5 on the next page)

 The Utilities Field group has implemented programs to systematically maintain the distribution and collections systems.
 One of these programs for the distribution system is the valve exercising program.
 All 14" and smaller valves are on a 3 year rotational exercise program.
 All 16" and larger valves are on a 1 year rotational exercise program.
-Sixteen inch and larger valves are on an annual schedule because of the critical role they play in isolating larger areas of the distribution system.
+All 16" and larger valves are on an annual schedule because of the critical role they play in isolating larger areas of the distribution system.
 The valve exercise programs are important to the reliability of the water distribution system because unused valves can become inoperable and unable to close.
 This results in additional customers out of service during the repair of the main.
-In 2014, fewer valves were exercised due to personnel resources.
-Crews were again able to perform at planned levels in 2014.
+In 2013, fewer valves were exercised due to personnel resources.
+Crews were again able to perform at planned levels in 2014 and 2015.
 (See Graph 6 on the next page).